Modius Blog

 Glass-doored server racks line a dim data center, blue indicator lights highlighting robust, optimized infrastructure management.

-Zombie Servers: Find and Eliminate Idle Data Center Equipment
+Zombie Servers: Find and Eliminate Idle Equipment

-TL;DR: An estimated 20-30% of data center servers are “zombies” — powered on but performing no useful work, yet consuming 60-70% of their maximum rated power.
-Per-device power monitoring through DCIM tools like Modius OpenData…
+Executive Summary An estimated 20–30% of data center servers are “zombies”: powered on but performing no productive work, yet consuming 60–70% of their maximum rated power.
+These idle devices waste power, cooling capacity, and rack…

 Read more